Recall the following memory issue

 Return type has no gaurantee it's a valid reference

 Why?
-Rules of lifetime elison
+Rules of lifetime elision

-Rules of lifetime elison (of functions)
+Rules of lifetime elision (of functions)

 fn somefunc(x:&str, y: &str) -> usize {